kevtruo/kevtruo.github.io/about.md

 ---

 *Thanks for visiting!
-Feel free to explore my blog posts and reach out if you'd like to discuss cybersecurity topics.*
+Feel free to explore my blog posts and reach out if you'd like to discuss anything.*